 It offers a range of different products for both residential and commercial purposes including:

 - Airzone zoning solutions

 Leaders in residential heating and cooling, Fujitsu air conditioning has a range of ducted systems that seamlessly integrate into the home with quiet operation and high energy efficiency.
 The Fujitsu range offers flexible installation and energy efficiency along with support for up to 8 zones in total all while using a standard single phase power supply.

 All Fujitsu air conditioning models feature DC fans and DC compressors which are more efficient than older AC systems.
 Functions including fan speed, temperature and zoning can all be managed by your choice of three user friendly thermostats.

 Ducted air conditioning is not a one-size-fits-all solution.
 If you’re finally building that dream home and want the best system money can buy, look no further than ducted.

 However, it does require roof space and, if you’re living in an open-plan apartment or single-bedroom home, you could find a split system satisfactory.

 There’s no skirting around the high upfront costs, but when you look at the many benefits and the simple ways to reduce running expenses, ducted air conditioning sure does sound appealing.

-Call us today to explore the possibilities of ducted air conditioning including $0 upfront interest free payment plans.
+Call us today to explore the possibilities of ducted air conditioning including our interest free** payment plans.